 Nampa is a larger medium-sized city located in the state of Idaho.
 With a population of 99,277 people and 16 constituent neighborhoods, Nampa is the second largest community in Idaho.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Nampa is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Nampa isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Nampa are a mix of both white- and blue-collar jobs.
 Overall, Nampa is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Nampa who work in office and administrative support (14.35%), sales jobs (10.82%), and food service (6.70%).

-The percentage of adults in Nampa who are college-educated is close to the national average for all communities of 21.84%: 19.08% of the adults in Nampa have a bachelor's degree or advanced degree.
+The education level of Nampa citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.08% of adults 25 and older in Nampa have a college degree.

 The per capita income in Nampa in 2018 was $20,485, which is lower middle income relative to Idaho, and low income relative to the rest of the US.
 This equates to an annual income of $81,940 for a family of four.
 However, Nampa contains both very wealthy and poor people as well.